joaomilho/quantits/README.md

 const hertz: Hertz = composedUnit("Hertz", frequency, [second]);
 ```

-Thiis is defining a unit for speed in meters and seconds (note the relation is defined in the dimensions), a unit of volume in terms of meters – cubic meters – and a unit of frequency in terms of seconds – hertz.
+This is defining a unit for speed in meters and seconds (note the relation is defined in the dimensions), a unit of volume in terms of meters – cubic meters – and a unit of frequency in terms of seconds – hertz.
 You could also, as a matter of exercise, define speed in kilometers per hour, feet per year or marathon per femtosecond.
 Up to you.

 ## convert